IBM Cloud Docs

 For more information about affinity and anti-affinity policies, see What does it mean to set an affinity or anti-affinity rule?.

-In the API for create volume feature, the properties antiAffinityVMInstances and antiAffinityVolumes used to specify anti-affinity objects.
+In the API, for create volume feature the properties antiAffinityVMInstances and antiAffinityVolumes are used to specify anti-affinity objects.
 You can specify only one object type for affinity or anti-affinity objects, either VM instances or Volumes.
 For more information about storage volumes APIs, see Create a new data volume and Create multiple data volumes from a single definition.

 7. Click Create and Attach.